 Teaching English Abroad as a South Africa is one of the best ways to travel the world and earn almost double the average teaching salary on offer locally.

-Are you looking ways to make money while traveling?
+If you are looking for ways to make money while traveling?
 For a job with a good salary, flexible hours, accommodation included (in most cases).
 Become a teacher and enjoy great job satisfaction.

-Pros of Teaching English abroad
+Pros of Teaching English Abroad

 - Paid vacation